KiimberlyZuniga/KiimberlyZuniga/README.md

 ## 👩‍💻 About Me

-- 💼 5+ years of experience in Software Quality Assurance
 - 🌎 Based in Costa Rica
 - 🤝 Experienced working with cross-functional Agile teams
 - 📚 Continuously learning new automation and cloud technologies